Wondering which Montenegro airport to fly into for your trip to Montenegro?

 Debeli Brijeg is the main border crossing and you'll come to it by just staying on the Adriatic Highway.

-To use the alternate border crossing, turn left after Igalo and take the road to Njivice.
-One you pass through the borders you'll drive through some small villages and then meet up with the Adriatic Highway again.
+To use the alternate border crossing, turn left opposite Novi Mall shopping centre and take the road to Njivice.
+One you pass through the two borders (exit Montenegro and enter Croatia) you'll drive through some small villages and then meet up with the Adriatic Highway again.

 If you don’t want to hire a car, make sure you book a transfer to bring you to Montenegro.
 There will be taxi drivers waiting at the airport and they might offer to bring you across, but we’ve heard stories of people being dumped at the Croatian exit border with all their luggage.
 As I mentioned, it’s 5km between checkpoints and if you can’t get anyone to take you to the next one, you’ll be forced to walk - with all your luggage – to the Montenegrin checkpoint.
 At least it's downhill!
 Obviously this doesn’t happen often, but I’d rather not take the risk.